al3xpisani/stock/README.md

 3. The stock service delegates the call to the external API, parses the response and returns the information back to the API service.
 4. The API service saves the response from the stock service in the database.
 5. The data is formatted and returned to the user.

-## Bonuses

-The following features are optional to implement, but if you do, you'll be ranked higher in our evaluation process.

-* Add unit tests for the services.
-* Add contract/integration tests for the API service.
-* Use JWT instead of basic authentication for endpoints.
-* Use containers to orchestrate the services.
-* Use OpenAPI/Swagger to document the API.
-* Add endpoint to reset user password sending an email with the new password.

-## How to run the project

-* Install dependencies: `cd api-service; npm install` and `cd stock-service; npm install`
-* Start the api service: `node api-service`
-* Start the stock service: `node stock-service`

-**Important:** If your implementation requires different steps to start the services (like starting a rabbitMQ consumer), also different endpoints o payload data for the endpoints, document them in the Readme!

 # NodeJs Stock Service